Material choice is one of the most critical steps of making a great knife. We use only the best!

 We have chosen a different approach, which offers a few advantages.
 Our process involves making parts to a very close tolerance so that the handle scales bolt on to the knife tang without the final sanding step.
 The biggest benefit of doing it this way is that it enables the knives to be easily serviceable.
 If a handle scale is physically damaged, all that is required is to unscrew the scales and put on replacements.
 With our method the fit is a little less pristine than the all-parts-sanded-at once approach, but we feel that serviceability far outweighs this minor difference.
 One of our FAQs also discusses handle attachments.

-The sheaths for our outdoor knives are made of KYDEX® (produced by KYDEX LLC in the USA), a modern thermoplastic.
-It is a very popular sheath material offering many advantages over traditional leather.
+The sheaths for our outdoor knives are made of Kydex or Boltaron, similar modern thermoplastics.
+They are very popular sheath materials, offering many advantages over traditional leather.
 It is formed around the knife using heat, this gives the sheath a glove-like fit, keeping the knife secure even when turned upside down.
 It is also waterproof and stain/chemical resistant.
 We use brass rivets in sheath construction to provide long term durability and prevent any chance of rusting.